inmyth/mmm-java/README.md

 - [x] (bug) worst rate calculation must be done separately for buys and sells otherwise the rate will clock up when one of them is empty.
 - [x] (bug) see 03701 sequence wasn't set in Common@271
 - [] find a way to unwrap exception
+- [] may need to cancel generate seed from middleprice

 ## NOTES
 RESPONSE